 Plate frames or covers are not prohibited as long as the above requirements are met and the plate is clearly legible.

 Keep your license plates if you are selling a vehicle!
 Nevada license plates are issued to people and businesses, not to vehicles.
-Nevada law requires you to either use the plates on another vehicle or turn them in for cancellation within 30 days of the sale.
+Nevada law requires you to either use the plates on another vehicle or turn them in for cancellation within 30 days of the sale for standard plates or within 60 days for special plates.
 If you wish to retain personalized plates for a longer period, you must surrender the decal.
 See Selling A Vehicle and Plate Surrender/Refunds.

 Issued to auto dealers for use on vehicles held for sale in the dealers inventory.
 The DMV issues similar plates to other automotive businesses such as body shops, transporters and wreckers.